AlgoMaster Logo

 Understanding the Problem

 We have an array of only 0s and 1s, and we need to find the longest contiguous subarray where the count of 0s equals the count of 1s.
-So for a subarray of length 6 to qualify, it needs exactly 3 zeros and 3 ones.
+A subarray of length 6 qualifies only if it contains exactly 3 zeros and 3 ones.
 The subarray must be contiguous, meaning the elements have to be consecutive in the original array.

-The brute force instinct is to check every possible subarray and count 0s and 1s.
-But with arrays up to 100,000 elements long, we need something smarter.
+Checking every possible subarray and counting its 0s and 1s works, but with arrays up to 100,000 elements long, that quadratic scan is too slow.

 Key Constraints: